davekinkead/democratic-equality/simulation.coffee.md

         if agent.preference is winner then 1 else 0

-Substantive equality is measured by calculating the standard deviation of the likelihood that an agent's preferences will be realised by a decision process.
+Substantive equality is measured by calculating the coefficient of variation of the likelihood that an agent's preferences will be realised by a decision process.
 The idea here is that a process is substantively equal (SD is low) whenever agents have equiprobable preference realisation.
 When it is likely that some agents rather than others will have their preferences realised (SD is high), then a process has little substantive equality.
 We also normalise it against the mean so that these are comparable.

     sum      = (arr) -> arr.reduce (a,b) -> a + b